0xcert/framework/docs/connectors/ethereum-api.md

 **Result:**

-A `boolean` which tells if the `accountId` matches the currently set account ID.
+A `boolean` which tells whether the `accountId` matches the currently set account ID.

 **Example:**